 A subprime borrower considering a payday loan should think long and hard about whether they can find a way to move forward without it.
 For most, the broader issue is that the income coming in is less than the expenses going out.
 It may mean taking on additional side work or cutting out more restaurant meals.

-Additionally, interest expenses can vary significantly so it’s important that any borrower looking for any type of loan do research.
+Additionally, interest expenses can vary significantly so it’s important that any borrower looking for any type of loan do their research.
 SuperMoney has done all the work for you so that you can research your options and even get prequalified offers from multiple lenders to compare the APR, term and total cost of your loan in one place.

 All borrowers should do what they can to improve their credit scores in case they need to borrow money.
 There are plenty of strategies anyone with a subprime credit score can take to increase their score.